JohannFaustVIII/SpringCloudPlayground/NOTES.md

 2. When many teams are working on a cluster, so virtual clusters (namespaces) can be helpful to make distinct deployments for each team.
 3. Staging and development on the same cluster, and share common resources between them.
 4. Blue/green deployment for application.
 Blue - active, green - next.
 Again sharing resources.

+## What is Ingress?

+Let's take a step back first.
+There are two ways to get outside access to service defined in K8s:
+1. Defining service as external, then it can be reached.
+Way good for test cases, but not for production, as there is no domain name etc.
+2. Using Ingress, which works as entrypoint and can be reached from outside.
+Service is kept internal, and Ingress redirects requests to the service.
+Defined routing rules and domain name (and when IP address is assigned by K8s, it has to be mapped outside, in `/etc/hosts`).

+Ingress requires Ingress Controller (which is a pod) to evaluate and process Ingress rules.